Skip to Content

 Customization

 Corian countertops can be shaped and formed into nearly any configuration to fit an RV’s unique layout.
-This ability to customize makes solid-surface countertops a great choice for the often odd-shaped counter spaces that are common in RVs.
+This ability to customize makes solid-surface countertops an excellent choice for the often-odd-shaped counter spaces common in RVs.

-Our Newmar Mountain Aire came with Corian countertops in the kitchen and bathroom.
+Our former rig, a Newmar Mountain Aire, came with Corian countertops in the kitchen and bathroom.
 We loved them and they held up very well for us during more than 18 years of full-time use.

-In the bathroom, the sinks were molded seamlessly into the counters with no lip, making it easy to wipe down the counters and wipe water right into the sink.
-Having sinks molded into the counter is one of the design benefits of solid surface materials.
-(As you can see in the photo above, our Mountain Aire’s kitchen sinks are also made of Corian, but they’re under-mount style, rather than a single piece molded into the counters.)
+In the bathroom, the sinks were molded seamlessly into the counters with no lip, making it easy to wipe down the counters by sweeping water (and anything else) right into the sink.
+Having sinks molded into the counter is one of the design benefits of solid surface materials (as you can see in the photo above, our Mountain Aire’s kitchen sinks were also made of Corian, but they were the under-mount style, rather than a single piece molded into the counters).

 What Are the Disadvantages of Corian RV Countertops?